 Known well for their monthly featured soufflé pancakes, Yellow Door Bistro inside of Hotel Arts in Calgary seems to get especially excited for when the Calgary Stampede rolls around.
-This year, the restaurant's executive chef, Scott Redekopp, has drawn inspiration from his favourite Corb Lund track, "Rye Whiskey I Cry!" and has created a towering stack of whisky-infused, fluffy pancakes served with crispy bacon and a delicious whisky caramel sauce.
+For 2019, the restaurant's executive chef, Scott Redekopp, has drawn inspiration from his favourite Corb Lund track, "Rye Whiskey I Cry!" and has created a towering stack of whisky-infused, fluffy pancakes served with crispy bacon and a delicious whisky caramel sauce.

 Rye whisky soufflé pancakes

 In a small saucepan or pot over medium-high heat, combine cream and instant coffee.
 Bring to a simmer, allow to simmer for 1 minute and then remove from heat and refrigerate for 10 minutes.
 When mixture has cooled, add 1/2 cup of whisky (and try not to drink it).